Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Experiments

-We discuss how many iterations does self-retraining stage need.
+\paragraph{Self-retraining iteration.} We discuss the number of iterations required for the self-retraining stage.
 In Table~\ref{tab:retrainiter}, we conduct the experiments of a maximum of 4 iterations.
 The first iteration can bring the greatest benefit of 10.7 AP and the benefits are progressively decreased.
 After the second iteration, the performance is near the highest performance, which shows fast convergence of the self-retraining stage. \paragraph{Retraining strategy.}

+In the static to dynamic generalization stage, we propose the iterative retraining strategy (Eq.~\ref{eq:strategy2}).
+Another feasible retraining strategy can be keeping the initial 3D pseudo labels and supplementing the high score predictions iteratively

-In Sec.~\ref{sec:local}, we propose two self-retraining strategies (Eq.~\ref{eq:strategy1} and Eq.~\ref{eq:strategy2}).
-In Table~\ref{tab:retrainabl}, we show the experiment results to retain 1 iteration.
-The latter is better than the former strategy.
+In Table~\ref{tab:retrainabl}, we show the experiment results of retaining 1 iteration.
+The strategy in Eq.~\ref{eq:strategy2} is much better.
 The combination of pseudo-labels and predictions may introduce two inconsistent data distributions, causing poor results.
 The results in Table~\ref{tab:ablate} and Table~\ref{tab:retrainiter} also indicate the importance of the chosen self-retraining strategy. \paragraph{Depth threshold settings.}

 By utilizing reconstruction, we can generate labels for objects that are farther away, and thus the depth distribution is different from ground truth, shown in Fig.~\ref{fig:depth}.
-According to experiments (Table~\ref{tab:depthablate}), we find that when we initially train the object detector, we need these farther objects, and for iteratively self-retraining, we can only train with the same depth ranges as the ground truth (0-75m). \paragraph{Generalization to unlabeled objects.}
+According to experiments (Table~\ref{tab:depthablate}), we find that when we initially train the object detector, we need these farther objects, and for iteratively self-retraining, we can only train with the same depth ranges as the ground truth (0-75m). \paragraph{3D location results for static to dynamic generalization.}

 In Table~\ref{tab:dynobj}, we validate the performance of generalizing 3D location for unlabeled objects.
 The metrics follow depth estimation but on the object level.
 We find that only 47.8\% objects can be generated 3D pseudo labels directly.
-The others are either heavily occluded or moving.
-The small gap between labeled and unlabeled objects in the results shows the generalization of our LBA-Learner module to the unlabeled dynamic objects. \paragraph{Open-set 3D object detection.} We also show the ability to detect open-set 3D objects in complex scenes with SAM~\cite{kirillov2023segment} instead of 2D ground truth.
-Please refer to the demos in the supplementary materials.
+The others are mostly moving objects.
+The small gap between labeled and unlabeled objects in performance shows the static-to-dynamic generalization of the network $N_\theta$. \paragraph{Open-set 3D object detection, 3D tracking results, more ablation studies, discussions, qualitative results, limitations, and broader impacts.} Please refer to the appendix.
+For video demos, please refer to \url{https://ba2det.site}.